-The District shall maintain a schematic and inventory of fixtures in accordance with DEQ protocols as part of the District's water testing program.
+The District's water testing program.
 The District shall sample all water fountains and sinks used for food preparation.
 All other potential human consumption fixtures shall be sampled, unless the District receives approval for a testing plan from DEQ to test a representative sample of potential fixtures in the school in accordance with DEQ protocols.
 All samples shall be analyzed by a Montana certified lab using EPA-approved standard drinking water methods for the detection and quantification of lead.
 All test results will be considered public records.